Bruce Lee: Death

 Bruce Lee is buried next to his son Brandon at Lake View Cemetery in Seattle.

 On May 10, 1973, Lee collapsed during an automated dialogue replacement session for Enter the Dragon at Orange Sky Golden Harvest Film Studio in Hong Kong.
 Because he was having epileptic seizures and headaches, he was rushed to Hong Kong Baptist Hospital, where doctors diagnosed cerebral edema.
 He had a high fever and was completely unconscious without any signs of breathing.
 They were able to reduce the swelling through the administration of mannitol.
 A brain scan in the United States after this diagnosed Bruce Lee with convulsive disorder.

 On July 20, 1973, Lee was in Hong Kong planning to have dinner with actor George Lazenby, with whom he intended to make a film.
 According to Lee's wife Linda and testimony at Lee's coroner's court, Lee met producer Raymond Chow at 2 p.m. at home to discuss the making of the film Game of Death.
-They worked until 4 p.m. and then drove together to the home of Lee's colleague Betty Ting arriving at around 5.
+They worked until 4 p.m. and then drove together to the home of Lee's colleague Betty Ting, arriving at around 5.
 The three then went over the script at Ting's home.
-At around 7 Lee, having a headache, took a pill of painkiller from Ting and took a nap.
+At around 7 Lee, having a headache, took a painkiller from Ting and took a nap.
 Chow left around an hour later to attend a dinner meeting with Lazenby, which Lee was expected to join later.

-When Lee did not arrive at the dinner, Chow came to the apartment at around 9.45 p.m., but he was unable to wake Lee up.
+When Lee did not arrive at the dinner, Chow came to the apartment at around 9:45 p.m., but he was unable to wake Lee up.
 Chu Poh-hwye, a private doctor of Ting, was summoned at 10, as Lee's doctor was unreachable, and spent ten minutes attempting to revive Lee, who by then no longer had any vital signs, before sending him by ambulance to Queen Elizabeth Hospital.
 Lee was declared dead on arrival at the age of 32.

 Lee was buried in Lake View Cemetery in Seattle.
 Pallbearers at Lee's funeral on July 25, 1973, included Taky Kimura, Steve McQueen, James Coburn, Dan Inosanto, Peter Chin, and Lee's brother Robert.